NAsihs13/DPST1091_Programming_Fundamentals_24T3/Prac Exam - Q11: Tribonacci.md

     int trib2[MAX_DIGITS] = {0};
     int trib3[MAX_DIGITS] = {0};
     int trib_next[MAX_DIGITS] = {0};

+    /*
+    Why not use trib1[0]?
+In general we calculate from 0!
+    But this is not the common situation - We need to handle carries from the high end of the array to the low end.
+    (Like you learn how to add sth in primary school...)

+    We need perform additions starting from the least significant digit (rightmost), moving leftward to the more significant digits.
+    */

     trib1[MAX_DIGITS - 1] = 1;
     trib2[MAX_DIGITS - 1] = 1;